Certified Primary Stroke Center

 Supporting Patients Following Stroke

 After leaving the hospital, recovery from stroke often continues.
 For these stroke survivors, IU Health Bloomington hosts the Stroke Education Series/Support Group open to all stroke survivors and their loved ones.
-The group is led by a licensed Clinical Socail Worker and each session covers a different topic from our expert guest speakers.
+The group is led by our stroke program coordinator and each session covers a different topic from our expert guest speakers.
 Time will also be available during every meeting for discussion where survivors and their loved ones can ask questions, or share successes or challenges.

-The Stroke Support Group meets the first Thursday of each month from 1 to 2:30 pm at the Monroe County YMCA (2125 S. Highland Avenue, Bloomington).
+The Stroke Support Group meets the first Thursday of each month from 1 to 2:30 pm at Sherwood Oaks Christian Church.